AlexandruDbr/Excel-data-processing-project-python/README.md

 ````
 <br>

-2. Tables before 2009 (including) has 4 rows before table header while tables from 2010 onward has 3 rows before the table header.
+2. Tables before 2009 (including) have 4 rows before table header while tables from 2010 onward have 3 rows before the header.
 Delete first rows according to the reporting period.

 3. Delete last row and first and last column of each table